13 Reasons Why Toddlers Won't Sleep & Tips To Deal With It

 Nightmares or night terrors can be frightening for toddlers as they cannot distinguish between real and fiction.
 It’s okay to engage in co-sleeping with your toddler if they wake up and want to be with you for a while.
 You can comfort them and put them back to bed once they have calmed down (7).

 If they remember the nightmare in the morning, explain to them that nightmares are a product of their imagination.
 The occasional nightmare is normal and may be the child’s way of processing changes and difficulties.
 However, if your child is having recurrent nightmares, consider talking to a counselor experienced in working with dreams and sleep issues to avoid an increase in sleepless nights.
-Also, nightmares that begin after a frightful event may be a sign of post-traumatic stress disorder and require further care.
+They may assess your child’s condition, including determining the triggers and underlying medical conditions to suggest a customized treatment.

 Frequently Asked Questions